-Reading, writing and maths is taught every day to support children’s growing interest in the world around them.
-It is taught using a theme which is developed over time and captures children’s curiosity and imagination.
-Outside we have a safe, purpose built garden area that is ideal for learning through play and is set in a wonderful backdrop of fields and a small wood.
-Nature is everywhere and the children really benefit from discovering and exploring the outdoor environment.
+Our garden area is ideal for learning through play and is set in a wonderful backdrop of fields and a small wood.
+Nature is everywhere and the children get great enjoyment from discovering and exploring the natural outdoor environment.

 We would like to introduce you to the staff who work in the Early Years in Apple Tree.

 Mrs. Essery is a higher level teaching assistant (HLTA) in Apple Tree and has worked in early years for 21 years.
 She is also our Forest School Leader with responsibility to plan wonderful outside learning experiences for the whole school.
 This really benefits the Apple Tree children as they are taught a wealth of knowledge about nature and wildlife.
 Additionally, they get the chance to attend a Forest School Course over six weeks in their first year of school and re-visit Forest School as they move up through the school.

 Mrs. Essery says: ‘I love working in Apple Tree class.
 It is both challenging and demanding working with this age, but also very rewarding and so much fun!
 Each day is different, so you have to have a flexible approach.
 I am very fortunate to be able to work with the children in their first year of school, and again as they get older with Forest School.
 I also run the Breakfast Club and After School club, so there is plenty of variety in my day!’

 Mrs. Romero is a teaching assistant in Apple Tree and has worked in early years for 14 years.
 She brings experience of working with preschool age children and has a background in special educational needs.
 Mrs. Romero is up to date with the latest special educational approaches and training.